Gunga Jumna: Production

 The film was loosely inspired by Mehboob Khan's Mother India (1957).
 In later interviews, Dilip Kumar said that he ghost-directed the film, as well as editing.

 The film stars real-life brothers Dilip Kumar (real name Muhammad Yusuf Khan) and Nasir Khan in the roles of the brothers Ganga and Jamna, respectively.

+Movie was shot in Nashik's various villages including Nandur Vaidya, Wadivarhe, and others.
+The plot of film is set in Haripur of Uttar Pradesh, although actual shooting was held at Igatpuri in Nashik.
+Captivating Kabaddi match played in the movie also refers to the Tanakpur city of Uttarakhand, which plays against the team of Ganga and gets defeated by the protagonist.
+Also Haldwani, gograghat, bastar, gonda and several areas of North India are mentioned by characters or appear in various scenes of the movie.

 Soundtrack

 The soundtrack for the movie was composed by Naushad and the lyrics were penned by Shakeel Badayuni.
 The soundtrack consists of 8 songs, featuring vocals by Mohammed Rafi, Lata Mangeshkar, Asha Bhosle and Hemant Kumar.

 In 2011, MSN ranked Insaaf Ki Dagar Pe at #1 in their list of Top 10 Patriotic songs in Bollywood for Gandhi Jayanti.